groovy-sky/devops-101/README.md

 ##### ARM Templates Homework

 1. Create a new Key Vault and add a secret with some value, which will be used as virtual machines password
-2. Deploy [DNS Forwarder](https://azure.microsoft.com/en-us/resources/templates/dns-forwarder/) with your own template, which for an user password would use Key Vault refference
+2. Deploy [DNS Forwarder](https://azure.microsoft.com/en-us/resources/templates/dns-forwarder/) with your own parameters file, which for an user password would use Key Vault refference
 3. Check the result by logging in VM using a password from the Key Vault

 ### DevOps